Dharanesh-BM/ProofSphere/README.md

 # Proof Sphere

-**Build a Web3 dApp on Arbitrum using zkVerify integration for zero-knowledge proof verification and Arbitrum Stylus smart contracts.**
+**A Web3 dApp on Arbitrum using zkVerify integration for zero-knowledge proof verification and Arbitrum Stylus smart contracts.**

 ## 🚀 Project Overview